wvuweb/hammer/README.md

 If you are familar with [Mock Builder v2](https://github.com/wvuweb/mock_builder "Mock Builder v2") this mock_data.yml file will look familar if not identical to your previous usage.

 There are some fundemental differences however.

+***livereload*** key is an Advanced topic covered in further detail the [Wiki](http://github.com/wvuweb/hammer/wiki "Link this to the wiki").
+With this key you can enable javascript task runners such as grunt and gulp, to reload the page as you develop and save files.

 ***shared_themes*** key refers to the *partial* radius tag: